GeertJan-Kuip/GeertJan-Kuip.github.io/_posts/2025-06-11-maven-core-class-descriptions.md

 It is gonna be extremely laborious work but I might learn a lot.
 My most important motivation to do this is to get a better understanding of complex codebases which will help me to build and/or find the right tools for quicker and more effective ways of code exploration.

+Note: I might not finish this list, it is just a begin of laborious work to understand a complex codebase.\

+Note 2: to read this page correctly, read it in the [GitHub repository](https://github.com/GeertJan-Kuip/GeertJan-Kuip.github.io/blob/main/_posts/2025-06-11-maven-core-class-descriptions.md) directly instead of on the [static blog page](https://geertjan-kuip.github.io/2025/06/11/maven-core-class-descriptions.html).
+The latter does not display the collapsable sections well, or actually it only shows the first part of the whole thing.

 ## package org.apache.maven;